gbabeleda/wind-energy-dashboard/README.md

 Data Needed
 - Year
 - Month
-- Count of Distinct Days Per Month
+- Count of Distinct Days Per Month where a wind data record was observed

 ### Diurnal Variation
 The diurnal variation of wind speed provides information about the availability of suitable winds for the entire 24 h of the day.
 To study this pattern, overall mean hourly values of wind speed should be shown